Representation learning to advance multi-institutional studies with electronic health record data from US and France: Supplementary methodological details

 where $\U^{(d)}_{m}$ represents the first $d$ singular vectors with positive eigenvalues.

-Additionally, the initial co-occurrence matrix does not account for LP codes.
-To address this, we compute LP code embeddings by taking a weighted sum of their child PPMI-SVD embeddings, weighted by occurrence frequency.
-The final embeddings for each institution concatenate the base and LP code embeddings:
+The initial co-occurrence matrix does not include LP codes.
+To incorporate these, we compute LP code embeddings as a weighted average of their child embeddings, using the occurrence frequency as weights.
+We then concatenate the base and LP embeddings:

-where $\Rscr(\cdot)$ is a normalization function that standardizes each row of the matrix to unit length.
+where $\Rscr(\cdot)$ denotes row-wise $\ell_2$ normalization that standardizes each row of the matrix to unit length.

-Let $\Isc_m$ represent the set of EHR codes (both base and LP codes) for the $m$-th institution and $\Isc = \cup_{m} \Isc_m$ denote the unified code set across all institutions, with $N = |\Isc|$ unique codes.
-To handle missing codes of single institution, we pad the corresponding entries in each institution's embedding matrix with zeros, ensuring that $\mathbf{V}_{m} \in \mathbb{R}^{N \times d}$ is consistent across institutions, with each row representing the same EHR code.
+Let $\Isc_m$ represent the set of EHR codes (both base and LP codes) for the $m$th institution and $\Isc = \cup_{m} \Isc_m$ denote the unified code set across all institutions, with $N = |\Isc|$ unique codes.
+To handle codes missing in a single institution, we pad the corresponding entries in each institution's embedding matrix with zeros, ensuring that $\mathbf{V}_{m} \in \mathbb{R}^{N \times d}$ is consistent across institutions, with each row representing the same EHR code.